cssr-tools/expreccs/README.md

 ## About expreccs
 The _expreccs_ package is funded by Harbour Energy, Equinor, Shell, and the Research Council of Norway [project number 336294].
-This is work in progress. [_Here_](https://www.norceresearch.no/en/projects/expansion-of-resources-for-co2-storage-on-the-horda-platform-expreccs) is the link to the project details.
+[_Here_](https://www.norceresearch.no/en/projects/expansion-of-resources-for-co2-storage-on-the-horda-platform-expreccs) is the link to the project details.
 Contributions are more than welcome using the fork and pull request approach.
 For new features, please request them raising an issue.